selfAndrewKB/battlefield2-holdaim/README.md

 ## Note about potential issues

-While I've managed to fine-tune this script and get it working pretty smoothly for the most part, it is still ultimately simulating true "hold to aim down sights" via clever use of inhumanly fast virtual mouse clicks.
+While I've managed to fine-tune and get this script working pretty smoothly for the most part, it is still ultimately simulating true hold-to-ads functionality via clever use of inhumanly fast virtual mouse clicks.
 Therefore, it is prone to occasionally becoming "confused" about whether you want to raise your sights or lower them.
 Two predictable scenarios are:
 1) Panicked, rapid mashing of both mouse buttons.
 2) Holding down the right mouse button while reloading.